 We love all things Disney at Get Away Today, including Walt Disney World.
-The resort consists of four parks, two water parks, more than 25 Disney hotels, and more, making it the largest Disney resort in the world.
+As mentioned, the resort consists of four parks, two water parks, more than 25 Disney Resort hotels a Disney Springs shopping and dining, making it the largest Disney resort in the world.
 With so many parks, there’s so much to see and do for every family.
 And when we say every family, we mean every family – even those with toddlers and babies.

 It may seem daunting to visit Disney World with toddlers and babies, but it doesn’t have to be.
 Today, we’ve gathered our best tips for surviving Disney World with toddlers and babies.
 You can read them all below and let us know what you think in the comments!